auspicie/SDS-CP028-smart-leaf/submissions/team-members/david-boules/david-README.md

 ## Data Preprocessing

 ### Importing the data
+I have gotten a lot more comfortable with using the `os` Python library, since importing the data and renaming the image files (to prevent filename ambiguity across classes) required a lot of file handling expertise.
+> *(Document full process here)*

 ### Train/Val/Test Split
 I've opted for an 80/15/5 split .
 I did also consider 80/10/10 and 70/20/10 splits as they are solid options, and may even resort to them during model development if results are not great.